Server Error

 • The owner needs to describe what the activity is all about, this will be used in eramba to briefly describe the objective of this internal control.
 For example: "We encrypt laptops to protect information"

 • The owner needs to provide you with a written document that explains how this activity is done.
 For example: "End Point Encryption Procedure".
+To be fair, some activities are so obvious they might not have an associated control.

 At the end of the process, you end up with two scenarios: